Richard Cabut: Brigandage

-From 1983 to 1987, Cabut played bass in the punk band Brigandage.
+From 1983 to 1987, Cabut played bass in the punk rock band Brigandage.

 He played on the cassette album FYM, (FO Records, FO1001, 1984), and on the band’s mini-LP Pretty Funny Thing (Gung Ho, GHLP1, 1986).
 (12).
 One track, Angel of Vengeance, featured on the boxset Silhouettes & Statues (A Gothic Revolution 1978 - 1986) (Cherry Red, 2017).
 Cabut wrote the band’s accompanying sleeve notes.
-Brigandage is one of the few bands from the 80s positive punk era that, on principle, have refused to reform.
+Brigandage was one of the few bands from the 80s positive punk era that, on principle, have refused to reform.
 He also managed and designed artwork for the band.

 Positive Punk

 With the watershed NME article ‘Punk Warriors’ 19 February 1983.
 Cabut first used the term ‘positive punk’, to describe a cultish following that was soon to influence goth.
 As described by Mathew Worley, No Future: Punk, Politics and British Youth Culture, 1976–1984.
 ‘Richard Cabut (Richard North) was the first to outline the basis of what eventually became codified as “goth”.’

 The positive punk piece was the basis for an episode of LWT’s Friday night arts and leisure series, South of Watford.